-Abigail G. Robertson is a PhD student in Medieval Studies in the English department at the University of New Mexico.
+Abigail G. Robertson is a PhD candidate in Medieval Studies and a Bilinski Fellow in the English department at the University of New Mexico.
 She received her M.A. in Literary and Textual Studies as well as a certificate in Digital Humanities at Bowling Green State University (2014) and B.A. in English Literature The Ohio State University (2012).
-In terms of research, Abigail is interested in representations of holy bodies in Anglo-Latin texts, especially in regard to local saints in Anglo-Saxon England.
-Her most recent research includes topics such as the connection between spirituality with physicality in regard to late-antique and early-medieval relics and reliquaries as well as associations between material culture and hagiographical texts and their representation in manuscripts.
+Her dissertation investigates the life of the legendary St. Swithun of Winchester who served as bishop in life and source for miracles in death.
+Synthesizing the disciplines of art history, history, architecture, and literature to illustrate the emergence of the cult that surfaced after Swithun’s death, Abigail’s research details how the remains of the saint influenced the architecture of the cathedral into which his body was ultimately relocated, the religious writing that inspired pilgrims to visit his shrine, and the art objects that sought to represent his holiness in a way that would symbolize with gems and gold the power of his remains.
 She is also interested in paleography and codicology and how the digital humanities can aid in the enrichment of editing and cataloguing practices for the purpose of editions.

-Abigail served as the Graduate Representative on 2016 Program Committee for the 49th Rocky Mountain Medieval and Renaissance Association conference which was held at the University of New Mexico in June.
-Abigail is also involved in the Medieval Studies Student Association, currently serving as the Digital Media Officer, and the English Graduate Student Association for which she is Co-President.
-Additionally, she is a member of the Medieval Academy of America, Society for Medieval Feminist Scholarship, and the International Society for Anglo-Saxonists.
+Abigail served as the Graduate Representative on 2016 Program Committee for the 49th Rocky Mountain Medieval and Renaissance Association conference which was held at the University of New Mexico in June 2016.
+Abigail is also the Vice President of the Medieval Studies Student Association and the President of the English Graduate Student Association.
+Additionally, she is a member of the Medieval Academy of America, the Society for Medieval Feminist Scholarship, and the International Society for Anglo-Saxonists.